fractalide/fractalide/nodes/README.md

 This is the output of the above `Subgraph`'s compilation:
 ```
 $ cat /nix/store/1syrjhi6jvbvs5rvzcjn4z3qkabwss7m-test_sjm/lib/lib.subgraph
+nand(/nix/store/7yzx8fp81fl6ncawk2ag2nvfc5l950xb-maths_boolean_nand)
-'/nix/store/fx46blm272yca7n3gdynwxgyqgw90pr5-maths_boolean:(boolean=true)' -> a nand(/nix/store/7yzx8fp81fl6ncawk2ag2nvfc5l950xb-maths_boolean_nand)
+'/nix/store/fx46blm272yca7n3gdynwxgyqgw90pr5-maths_boolean:(boolean=true)' -> a nand()
 '/nix/store/fx46blm272yca7n3gdynwxgyqgw90pr5-maths_boolean:(boolean=true)' -> b nand()
 nand() output -> input io_print(/nix/store/k67wiy6z4f1vnv35vdyzcqpwvp51j922-maths_boolean_print)
 ```

 Mother of the Flying Spaghetti Monster, what is that?
-Those hashes hint at something powerful, projects like `docker` and `git` implement this type of content addressable store, except `docker`'s granularity is at container level, and `git`'s granularity is at every changeset.
+One really doesn't need to be concerned about this target, as it's meant to be processed by the `Fractalide Virtual Machine`.
+It's worth noting that those hashes hint at something powerful.
+Projects like `docker` and `git` implement this type of content addressable store.
+Except `docker`'s granularity is at container level, and `git`'s granularity is at revision level.
 Our granularity is at package or library level.
 It allows for reproducible, deterministic systems, instead of copying around "zipped" archives, that quickly max out your hard drive.

 ### Flowscript syntax is easy